prominenceai/deepstream-services-library/docs/api-tiler.md

 ```C++
 DslReturnType dsl_tiler_new(const wchar_t* name, uint width, uint height);
 ```
-The constructor creates a uniquely named Tiled Display with given dimensions.
+The constructor creates a uniquely named Tiler with given dimensions.
 Construction will fail if the name is currently in use.
 The Tiler is created using the default `rows` and `cols` settings of 0 allowing the Tiler to select a best-fit for the number of [Sources] upstream in the Pipeline.
 The default values can be updated be calling [dsl_tiler_tiles_set](#dsl_display_tiles_set).

 **Parameters**
-* `name` - [in] unique name for the Tiled Display to create.
+* `name` - [in] unique name for the Tiler to create.
 * `width` - [in] width of the Tilded Display in pixels
 * `width` - [in] height of the Tilded Display in pixels